 Building a comprehensive commercial insurance package for your Saginaw-based business can be a complicated endeavor.
-Fortunately, when you discuss your company’s coverage needs with an independent insurance agent in the Trusted Choice® network, the process becomes much easier.
+Fortunately, when you discuss your company’s coverage needs with an independent insurance agent in our network, the process becomes much easier.
 These agents can work with several reliable insurance companies to help you obtain and compare Saginaw commercial insurance quotes for policies that are designed to cover the specific risks associated with your business.

 A liability lawsuit filed against your company has the potential to lead your small business into bankruptcy if you do not have the right liability coverage.
 Even if the courts rule in your favor, the cost of your legal defense alone could amount to tens of thousands of dollars.
-Fortunately, your Saginaw commercial insurance will likely include commercial general liability insurance (often called CGL), which covers legal defense, court costs and financial damages for a number of common hazards.
+Fortunately, your Saginaw commercial insurance will likely include commercial general liability insurance (often called CGL), which covers legal defense, court costs, and financial damages for a number of common hazards.
 An independent insurance agent can help you identify the types of liability coverage that are right for your Saginaw business.
 The coverage may include the following:

 Saginaw businesses contribute to Michigan’s GSP, but a major disaster that causes significant damage to your business or surrounding structures or roadways can force you to halt business operations for an extended time while repairs are made.
 This can significantly affect your business revenues and lead to financial hardship for your company.

 Make sure that your Saginaw commercial insurance policy includes business interruption insurance so that your business can continue to collect income during the forced closure.
 That way, you can continue to pay key employee salaries as well as monthly expenses until you are once again able to resume normal business operations.
 This coverage is typically limited to 12 months, though a few policies may allow for longer coverage periods.

 Property Insurance for Small Business in Saginaw

 - Number of recent natural disasters in the U.S.: 119